charles2910/cg-trab1/README.md

 - É possível rotacionar as pás do moinho com as teclas `q` e `e`;

 ## Licença
-O código-fonte escrito por nós será licenciado como xxxxxxxx.
+O código-fonte escrito por nós será licenciado com a licença MIT.